 You drive through several small towns before you stop in McLean at yet another real Texas steak house.
 Here it is possible to eat one of the tenderest steaks you ever have tasted.
 You drive into Oklahoma to Elk City and the National Route 66 Museum, which covers the entire time period from the 1920s to the present.
 Your journey continues along with the many small and cozy Route 66 towns several towns before you reach your final stop for the day; Oklahoma City.
 Oklahoma City is the 31st largest city in the U.S. according to population, but the 8th largest according to land area.

 (Driving day 9: 494 km/312 miles)

-We ride through the beautiful & lush Oklahoma and make several stops: Tulsa, where we visit the Route 66 Harley Davidson, Stroud, and the Rock Café.
+You ride through the beautiful & lush Oklahoma and make several stops: Tulsa, where you visit the Route 66 Harley Davidson, Stroud, and the Rock Café.
 The drive through Kansas on Route 66 is very short, only about 31 km.
-We stop at the famous “4 Women on the Route” and Marsh Rainbow Arch Bridge, enjoying the historical aura, before continuing to Baxter Springs and into Oklahoma.
+You stop at the famous “4 Women on the Route” and Marsh Rainbow Arch Bridge, enjoying the historical aura, before continuing to Baxter Springs and into Oklahoma.
 Oklahoma is the state that has preserved most of the original Route 66 (in total, you can drive about 633 km), and the residents of Oklahoma are those who currently use Route 66 most because a lot of the new Interstate 44 is levied by tolls.
 It was in Oklahoma people began to use the term “The Mother Road”.
 Oklahoma is also the state where the landscape changes from foresty to dry.
-We proceed to our final stop Springfield, home of President Abraham Lincoln.
+You proceed to your final stop Springfield, home of President Abraham Lincoln.